 Farrow & Ball paint is a firm favourite with many home enthusiasts and interior design bloggers that I follow, but this was our first time using it.
 So did it meet expectations?
 Well, yes.
 We found it easy to use, the consistency being neither runny nor too thick and the pigment even.
 After we rollered on a couple of coats, cutting in around the edges of the room with a small brush, it had worked its magic and transformed the room, giving it not only a new look but a different feel.
 This particular shade of blue really enhances all the wood we have in our living room, too – it all seems to glow with warmth now.

-I was finding it difficult to imagine the colour behind our grey sofa and hoped the two colours would work, but I think they partner beautifully.
-I even felt like an extra pop of colour could be introduced and so when I saw some lovely cushions at Matalan recently in gold velvet, they seemed ideal.
+I was finding it difficult to imagine the colour behind our grey sofa, so was happy with the result as I think they partner beautifully.
+I even felt like an extra pop of colour could be introduced and so when I saw some nice cushions at Matalan recently in gold velvet, they seemed ideal.

-The room isn’t quite finished yet as I want to add some wall art above the sofa (two or three prints or perhaps a small gallery wall) and I would really like to change the curtains soon, perhaps to something with a gold geometric pattern – roman blinds would look good here too in the angled bay.
+The room isn’t quite finished yet as I will be adding some wall art above the sofa (you can see an update here) and I would really like to change the curtains eventually, perhaps to something with a gold geometric pattern or even go for roman blinds which would probably suit the angled bay window we have.

-The big question in my mind, though, is whether to paint the skirting board and picture rail, either in Stiffkey Blue or a contrasting shade (shown here with woodwork in Brassica).
+The question in my mind is whether to paint the skirting board and picture rail, either in Stiffkey Blue or a contrasting shade (shown here with woodwork in Brassica).
 Rather than keep that traditional white.
-I’m very, very tempted.

 Food for thought!
 What would you do?